nmolchanova/audit-aws-rds/description.md

-This composite monitors rds against best practices and reports violations and inventory.
+This composite monitors rds against best practices and reports violations and inventory